-Drive-Thru Thanksgiving: CA District Offers Immunizations, Groceries and Turkeys to More than 200 Students
+Drive-Thru Thanksgiving: California District Offers Immunizations, Groceries and Turkeys to More than 200 Students

 More than 200 students in one California district received turkeys, groceries and their required school immunizations at a drive-thru clinic last week.